Dan Futterman

 Daniel Paul Futterman (born June 8, 1967) is an American actor, screenwriter, and producer.

-Futterman wrote the screenplay for the film Capote, for which he received an Academy Award nomination, an Independent Spirit, Boston Society of Film Critics, and Los Angeles Film Critics Association awards.
+Futterman wrote the screenplay for Capote, for which he received an Academy Award nomination, an Independent Spirit, Boston Society of Film Critics, and a Los Angeles Film Critics Association awards.
 He received a second Academy Award nomination for co-writing the script to Foxcatcher in 2014.

 Futterman is also known for several acting roles, including Val Goldman in the film The Birdcage, and Vincent Gray on the CBS television series Judging Amy.

 Personal life

 Futterman, one of three siblings, was born in Silver Spring, Maryland, the son of Linda (née Roth), a psychoanalyst, and Stanley Futterman, a lawyer.
 He was raised in Conservative Judaism in an "intellectual family".
 Futterman grew up in Larchmont, New York, and graduated from Mamaroneck High School in 1985 and Columbia University in 1989.

 Futterman is married to television writer and producer Anya Epstein (sister of baseball executive Theo Epstein and granddaughter of Philip G. Epstein, Academy Award-winning screenwriter of Casablanca), with whom he has two daughters.